KevJohBer/The-Coffee-Spot/README.md

 * Gitpod, VScode and CodeAnywhere was used to write and test the code.
 * The website was debugged using chrome devtools
 * Source code is in a Github repository
+* Heroku was used for deploying the project
+* Wireframes were made using Figma
+* Font Awesome was used to display icons
+* Google fonts were used for typography
+* Amazon Web Services was used to store static and media files

 ### Languages Used